wiwyil2tr/My_i3wm_theme_configure/README.md

 ### Introduction

 i3wm is a stable and efficient tiling window manager.
-This script can configure i3wm to the style shown in the screenshots with just one click, and you can choose whether to configure vim, ranger, or zsh at the same time.
+This script can configure i3wm to the style shown in the screenshots with just one click, and you can choose whether to configure vim or zsh at the same time.
 ![Screenshot_20240503_100724](https://github.com/wiwyil2tr/My_i3wm_theme_configure/assets/108447154/bac0efa1-d279-4b2e-8cf2-4d269adde702)
 ![Screenshot_20240503_100815](https://github.com/wiwyil2tr/My_i3wm_theme_configure/assets/108447154/78967444-83a9-41be-a764-be5231ba393a)
 ![Screenshot_20240503_101014](https://github.com/wiwyil2tr/My_i3wm_theme_configure/assets/108447154/8a7567c3-0eb6-4295-b5b7-2869cd329e24)